danielfrg/jupyter-flex/CONTRIBUTING.md

 ### 3. Python:

-Create conda env (or use the requirements.txt file if you want to use virtualenv)
+Create conda env (or use the requirements-dev.txt file if you want to use virtualenv)

 ```
 make env